 For touring musicians, online education is vital.
 Lessons can be viewed on a laptop screen on an airplane, a tour bus, or backstage at a gig.
-For Eirini Tornesaki, Berklee Online allows her to continue her studies while she’s on the road with Cirque du Soleil.
-Born and raised in Greece then later attending school in the UK, Eirini’s resume includes work with Jona Lewie, Saw Doctors, Barry Manilow, Amy Winehouse’s backing band, Yannis Economides, Dimitri Vassilakis, and more.
-She is earning a specialist certificate in songwriting with Berklee Online.
+For Erini Tornesaki, Berklee Online allows her to continue her studies while she’s on the road with Cirque du Soleil.
+Born and raised in Greece then later attending school in the UK, Erini’s resume includes work with Jona Lewie, Saw Doctors, Barry Manilow, Amy Winehouse’s backing band, Yannis Economides, Dimitri Vassilakis, and more.
+She is earning a professional certificate in songwriting with Berklee Online.

 Kayley Kravitz: How did you discover Berklee Online?
 Would you recommend the school to other touring musicians?

 Erini Tornesaki: I have always known about Berklee College of Music and I found the online school on berklee.edu.
 For a touring musician, musical development and self-teaching may appear challenging.
 Studying online is a great way to keep learning while on tour, when you are lacking the physical environment of a music institute or the consistency of a teacher due to constant relocation.
 It motivates me to practice daily and makes me feel like part of a community.
 The guidance of my experienced instructors is very valuable.

 You’re currently singing in a Cirque du Soleil production, Kurios.
 Can you tell me what that’s like and how you were cast as Chanteuse de la Rue?